dwyl/learn-docker/README.md

 - Good for legacy, native, Linux and Windows based apps

 ## What?
 - Docker’s official definition is that it’s ‘an open platform for developing, shipping, and running applications’.
 - It provides you with the ability to package and run an application in a loosely isolated environment called a container.
 - Your defined environment (dependency versions and environment variables) can then be run by whomever is working on / viewing the application.
 This means that everyone can have the same experience.
-- To create this isolated environment for your application your put it into a ‘container’ (a standardised unit of software):
+- To create this isolated environment for your application put it into a ‘container’ (a standardised unit of software):

 [**Container**](https://www.docker.com/resources/what-container)
 > A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.